-The following Conditions apply, under section 426 of the Education and Training Act, to the Literacy and Numeracy Provision - Adult Literacy Educator Fund (ALE Fund) Funding you receive for the Funding Period, in addition to the Base Funding Conditions set out in this Funding Conditions Catalogue, and the Conditions in the Education and Training Act.
+The following Conditions apply, under section 426 of the Education and Training Act (the Act), to the Literacy and Numeracy Provision - Adult Literacy Educator Fund (ALE Fund) Funding you receive for the Funding Period, in addition to the Base Funding Conditions set out in this Funding Conditions Catalogue, and the Conditions in the Act.

-- (a) You must continue to be: - (i) a university; or - (ii) Te Pūkenga New Zealand Institute of Skills and Technology (Te Pūkenga); or - (iii) a wānanga; or - (iv) a private training establishment (PTE). - (b) If you are a university, you must continue to be quality assured by the New Zealand Vice-Chancellors' Committee. - (c) If you are Te Pūkenga, the entity delivering the relevant programme for which you receive ALE Fund Funding must continue to be quality assured by the New Zealand Qualifications Authority (NZQA). - (d) If you are a wananga or PTE, you must continue to be quality assured by the NZQA.
+- (a) You must continue to be: - (i) a university; or - (ii) Te Pūkenga New Zealand Institute of Skills and Technology (Te Pūkenga); or - (iii) a wānanga; or - (iv) a private training establishment (PTE). - (b) You must be able to offer an eligible programme as set out in Condition 5. - (c) If you are a university, you must continue to be quality assured by the New Zealand Vice-Chancellors' Committee. - (d) If you are Te Pūkenga, the subsidiary delivering the relevant programme for which you receive ALE Fund Funding must continue to be quality assured by the New Zealand Qualifications Authority (NZQA). - (e) If you are a wananga or PTE, you must continue to be quality assured by the NZQA.

-- 2.1 You must ensure that ALE Fund Funding is only used in respect of a learner who meets and continues to meet the following criteria: - (a) is a Domestic Student; and - (b) is aged 18 years or over; and - (c) has the academic ability to complete the programme of study or training that leads to an appropriate qualification.
+- 2.1 You must ensure that ALE Fund Funding is only used in respect of a learner who meets and continues to meet the following criteria: - (a) is a Domestic Tertiary Student; and - (b) is aged 18 years or over; and - (c) has the academic ability to complete the programme of study or training that leads to an appropriate qualification.